Trinity College, Cambridge: Nevile's Court

 The Wren Library (built 1676–1695, Christopher Wren) is located at the west end of Nevile's Court, the Wren is one of Cambridge's most famous and well-endowed libraries.
 Among its notable possessions are two of Shakespeare's First Folios, a 14th-century manuscript of The Vision of Piers Plowman, letters written by Sir Isaac Newton, and the Eadwine Psalter.
-Below the building are the pleasant Wren Library Cloisters, where students may enjoy a fine view of the Great Hall in front of them, and the river and Backs directly behind.
+Below the building are the Wren Library Cloisters, from which the Great Hall and the river and Backs are viewable.

 Since the completion of the Wren Library in 1695, a number of prominent portraits have been displayed within its walls, including those of Arthur James Balfour, John Hacket, Isaac Barrow, William Lamb, and Thomas Nevile.
 As of November 2024, the portrait of Balfour was temporarily relocated to an undisclosed location in Cambridge after being vandalised by an activist associated with the group Palestine Action.
 Trinity College stated that revealing the painting's current location or restoration studio would present a security risk.

 New Court

 New Court (or King's Court; built 1825, William Wilkins) is located to the south of Nevile's Court, and built in Tudor-Gothic style; this court is notable for the large tree in the centre.
 A myth is sometimes circulated that this was the tree from which the apple dropped onto Isaac Newton; in fact, Newton was at home in Woolsthorpe when he deduced his theory of gravity – and the tree is a horse chestnut tree.
-For many years it was the custom for students to place a bicycle high in branches of the tree of New Court.
+For many years it was the custom for students to place a bicycle high in the branches of the tree of New Court.
 Usually invisible except in winter, when the leaves had fallen, such bicycles tended to remain for several years before being removed by the authorities.
 The students then inserted another bicycle.